Retirement planning Demo

 If default by the deposit taking institution does happen, then the Financial Services Compensation Scheme provides some protection against insolvency

-Protection under this scheme will be limited to 100% of the first £50,000.
-This maximum applies per investor and not per account.
+Protection under this scheme will be limited to £85,000.
+This maximum applies per account holder and not per account.

 Access to capital funds is usually instant but as already mentioned, this might be at the risk of interest penalties or loss of interest altogether.